BiomedicalImageAnalysis2025/topic01_team04/README.md

 Additional features (coordinates) besides intensity were used to cluster N2DL HeLa image t13.
 Moreover we tried to find out how many clusters are "optimal" using the Elbow Method

 ### 8. Dice score
-The Dice score was used to compare the self-segmented images with the ground truth to evaluate the accuracy of the segmentation.
+The Dice score was used to compare the self-segmented images with the reference masks to evaluate the accuracy of the segmentation.

 ## Used AI Tools: